Who we are

 - advocating for improvements related to scholarly journal publishing more generally (for example, responsible use of bibliometrics to evaluate researchers).

-Here is a basic fact sheet.
+Here is a FJN fact sheet.

 For journals